Also known as Hen of the Woods, Maitake mushrooms grow on the roots of hardwood trees.

 Some say the Maitake fronds taste a bit like chicken when it’s cooked (doesn’t everything?), which may be why it’s known as the Hen of the Woods.
 But others describe the taste as earthy and robust.

-At any rate, they make good eating.
-Maitake mushrooms also have a long history of being used medicinally.
+At any rate, in addition to being incredibly tasty, Maitake mushrooms also have a long history of being used medicinally.

 Ancient Chinese medical texts talk about using Maitake to treat stomach pain, nerve pain, hemorrhoids, and arthritis.
 Healers would also use Maitake to soothe nerves and improve immune system function.